mpriessner/MultiModalSpectralTransformer/README.md

 1. **1.0_Experiment_Notebook.ipynb**
    - This notebook is used to reproduce the experiments.
-   - Note: The paths for the pkl files need to be changed according to the extraction folder where they are stored.
-   - [Link to related paper]

 2. **2.0_NMR_Data_Generation.ipynb**
    - This notebook is used to generate simulated NMR data using the SGNN network.